 As night falls, the suprachiasmatic nucleus of the hypothalamus (the brain's central biological clock) orchestrates a redistribution of blood flow.
 Vessels in the extremities (hands, feet, face) dilate.
 Body heat dissipates toward the environment.
 Core body temperature (CBT) begins its descent, reaching its minimum around 4-5 AM (PubMed).
 The amplitude of this drop is approximately 1 to 2°C in a healthy adult.

-This active cooling is not a side effect of sleep.
-It is the condition that permits it.
+This active cooling is not a side effect of sleep, but the condition that permits it.

 Core body temperature must fall by 1 to 2°C relative to its daytime value for slow-wave (deep) sleep to establish itself.